A Guide to Student Rights and Responsibilities

 - to provide an efficient and friendly service when dealing with enquiries

 - to provide a range of evening classes to serve the needs and interests of the local community

 - to make its facilities available for local community use through our lettings service

 The quality of services delivered by the College is monitored in a number of ways.
 These include:

 - annual departmental self-assessment, including review meetings

 - opportunities for feedback, both formal and informal

 The College intends that complaints should be considered fairly.
-If you wish to make a complaint, please contact the Principal's PA and we will aim to resolve the issue quickly and informally, although a formal procedure is in place if required.
+If you wish to make a complaint, please refer to the Complaints Procedure on the website.